 Main uses: Traditional medicines & ornamental

-Mimosa pudica is a thorny creeper which grows by spreading on the ground.
+Mimosa pudica is a thorny creeper that grows by spreading on the ground.
 The stem has numerous branches and sub-branches.

 The pinnate leaves have around 20 pairs of leaflets which can fold in response to even the slightest movement or touch.
 It opens and regains the shape after a couple of minutes.
 The leaf is 2 to 5cm in length.